Floorp-Projects/Floorp/netwerk/docs/http/lifecycle.rst

 test_traceable_channel.js_ does essentially this.

-Character encodings and compression
+Character Encodings and Compression
 -----------------------------------

-Canceling requests
+Canceling Requests
 ------------------

-HTTP activity distributor notes
+HTTP Activity Distributor Notes
 -------------------------------

-URIContentLoader notes
+URIContentLoader Notes
 ----------------------

-Order of operations
+Order of Operations
 -------------------

 1. The HTTP channel is constructed.